shortishly/haystack/README.md

 The DNS service should respond with an IP address for `nginx.services.haystack`.
-Any docker container that exposes a HTTP endpoint (on port 80 - as our nginx containers are), will be automatically load balanced by Haystack.
+Any docker container that exposes a HTTP endpoint, will be automatically load balanced by Haystack.

 We can test this by making a http request to `nginx.services.haystack` and seeing which container responds: